-3.6 British Geological Survey (BGS) mapping indicates that the majority of the site is underlain by bedrock geology of the Lewis Nodular Chalk Formation, Seaford Chalk Formation and Newhaven Chalk Formation.
-The Thanet Formation is mapped in the southeastern corner of the site.
-There are no recorded superficial deposits.
+3.6 British Geological Survey (BGS) mapping indicates that the site is underlain by bedrock geology of the Lewis Nodular Chalk Formation, Seaford Chalk Formation and Newhaven Chalk Formation within the northern part of the site and the Thanet Formation comprising of sand in the rest of the site.
+There are superficial deposits of Head, comprising Clay, Silt, Sand and Gravel in the north and western areas of the site.